 It is important to know how to properly mark your ballot.
-Ballot counting machines "see" the marks you make and tabulate your votes.
+Ballot counting machines "see" the marks you make and record your votes.

 - If you vote at the polls, use the pen provided by poll workers